Internet rap: Sigilkore

 Sigilkore is a microgenre and electronic music movement that started on SoundCloud in the late 2010s and combines aspects of cloud rap and trap music, contrary to its sound, derived from hyperpop.
 Dark synth melodies, effects and DJ mixing are frequently applied in-post.
 Lyrical themes in the genre revolve around dark themes, including occultism, blood and vampires.

 HexD

-HexD (also known as surge) is an internet rap microgenre that emerged in the late 2010s to early 2020s, characterized by heavy use of bitcrushing mixed with sped-up and pitched-up vocals.
+HexD is an internet rap microgenre that emerged in the late 2010s to early 2020s, characterized by heavy use of bitcrushing mixed with sped-up and pitched-up vocals.
 Originally pioneered by West Coast-based producer she_skin.
-The term was coined by Hexcastcrew member Stacy Minajj, who released the DJ mix Rare RCB hexD.mp3 in late 2019, which samples and remixes songs from the influential online rap collective Reptilian Club Boyz.
+The term was coined by Hexcastcrew member Stacy Minajj, who released the DJ mix Rare RCB hexD.mp3 on June 15, 2019.
+It samples and remixes songs from the influential online rap collective Reptilian Club Boyz.

 Krushclub

 Krushclub is a subgenre of sigilkore, originating in the early 2020s, mixing Jersey club elements with electronic sound qualities.
 Blending hyperpop and dance music, known for bitcrushed sounds, cartoonish lyrics, and video game-like energy.
 Popularized by artists like Odetari, 6arelyhuman, Luci4, and Lumi Athena.
 The genre draws influence from hexD and sigilkore, reaching wider recognition on online platforms like TikTok.